1 | Israeli worm snake |

 The ubiquitous European grass snake doesn’t have colonies in Israel, as it fizzles out just north of Lebanon, despite a gigantic empire worldwide.
 However, their close relative the dice snake (Natrix tesselllata) does show up, inhabiting lakes and ponds, where it hunts for fish and amphibians.

 This is the most water-loving snake on our list, and consequently, they totally avoid the barren deserts of Israel’s lower third.
 They inhabit moister areas of central and northern Israel, including the West Bank, and the moister Golan Heights close to the Syrian border, sometimes appearing near creatures like Balkan terrapins, Levant water frogs, and Arabian tree frogs.
-Dice snakes measure 1-1.2 metres (larger than a grass snake) and have a very mild venom secreted through a Duvernoy’s gland, which must be chewed in repeatedly to take effect.
+Dice snakes measure 100-110cm, with a maximum of 130cm, and have a very mild venom secreted through a Duvernoy’s gland, which must be chewed in repeatedly to take effect.

 Dice snakes are famous for their varying colours.
 Histria ruins (Romania) has primarily olive-green versions, and those near Golem Grad island in Macedonia tend to be spotted, with 13% fully black.
 Israel also has a wide variety, but most seem to be dark olive and grey patterned forms.
 Israel lies almost at the southern extent of their range, a huge range which begins at Germany in the northwest, although small colonies were recently discovered in Egypt’s Sinai peninsular, close to the Suez canal.

 A rare snake which inhabits desert steppe in southern Israel.
-Hoogstraal’s catsnake (Telescopus hoogstraali) inhabits the cross border regions of 3 countries, also including Jordan, and Egypt’s Sinai peninsular.
+Hoogstraal’s catsnake (Telescopus hoogstraali) measures up to 102cm, and inhabits the cross border regions of 3 countries, also including Jordan, and Egypt’s Sinai peninsular.
 They’re a relative of Greece’s European catsnake, but are far more restricted in range.

 This snake has a distinctive black head, with subtle white markings, contrasting against a plain grey body as an adult, which as juveniles has thin dark markings that fade with age.
 This black head clearly differentiates them from European catsnakes, while the black-headed catsnake (Telescopus nigriceps) found in Iraq and Syria has thick black bands on its body.